techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 There are however two issues that needs to be solver before the end of next week:
 - I have a child-parent connection that causes error in de appservice
 - The appservice needs to be placed within the its own v-net.
 When I can manage this I have a code of the backbone of the project.
+I also need to make an overview of the expected cost.

 I use the next two weeks to create the following:
 - post-deployment storage and deployment
 - app server backup
 - security / firewalls / access control
 - secret key-vault
 - azure active directory
 - tags
 I have estimated two days per subject to tackle the above issues.

 ## WEEK 2
 Monday 12-06-2023